ahmetozlu/object_detection_chooch/README.md

 - Detecting the texts in milliseconds.
 - Cropping the detected objects and saving them as new images.
 - Cropping the detected texts and saving them as new images.
-- Saving the detected objects titles and pixel coordinates in a csv file.
+- Storing the detected objects titles and pixel coordinates in a csv file.
-- Saving the detected texts and pixel coordinates in a csv file.
+- Storing the detected texts and pixel coordinates in a csv file.
 ---

 ## Software Architecture